chrisly42/Hamazing/README.md

 # Hamazing by Desire

-This is the source code of Hamazing and PLatOS demo framework.
+This is the source code of [Hamazing](https://www.pouet.net/prod.php?which=94348) and PLatOS demo framework.

+There is a [technical backgrounds write-up](https://dump.platon42.de/hamazing/) if you want to get some insights.

+## Building

 It's supposed to build on a Windows machine (sorry).
 Some of the stuff was originally part of
 [Axis' Planet Rocklobster framework](https://github.com/AxisOxy/Planet-Rocklobster) and that may show in structure and some of the tools used.

-## Building

 Go into the `source/hamazing` directory and type `build.bat`.